Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 prop.FirePropertyChange(new PropertyChangeEventArgs(PropertyChange.Items, null, null, e.Row));
 ```

-This is most common for the `PropertyChange.Items` change notification, when the list of possible values for the property must be refreshed.
+This is most common for the `PropertyChange.Items` change notification when the list of possible values for the property must be refreshed.
 If you operate within an async method, then you better use the `FirePropertyChangeAsync` method, which will invoke and await for both synchronous and asynchronous listeners, as illustrated below.

 ```cs
 await prop.FirePropertyChangeAsync(new PropertyChangeEventArgs(PropertyChange.Items, null, null, e.Row));